akim62/Portfolio/Projects/Browse Your Own Beer/README.md

 ## Deployment

-* Copy and paste the link into your web browser to access application through Heroku: https://fierce-forest-56952.herokuapp.com/
+* Click on the link to access application through Heroku: https://fierce-forest-56952.herokuapp.com/

 * If you want to upload it locally, first download entire folder from GitHub